 Initialization

-The Readmore.js plugin allows you to create a «Read More» functionality for any elements with textual content, such as <div>
+The Readmore.js plugin enables «Read More» functionality for any elements with textual content, such as <div>

 , <p>